Siege of Silves (1189): Almohad response

 In April 1190, al-Manṣūr finally launched his campaign against Portugal.
 In June, he signed a truce with Castile so as to be able to focus his energies against Portugal.
 His siege of Silves failed, but he wintered in Seville and launched a new invasion in April 1191.
 His second siege of Silves succeeded and the city surrendered in July with Sancho's permission.
 In 1197, another German crusade captured and plundered Silves, but did not hand it over to Sancho.
-It remained in Almohad hands until the 1240s, although its later Muslim history is obscure.
-It was captured by the Portuguese in 1240, 1242 or 1249.
+It thus remained in Almohad hands until the 1240s, although its later Muslim history is obscure.
+It was captured by the Portuguese at an uncertain date, perhaps 1240, 1242 or 1249.